glacials/twos.dev/src/cold/apple.md

 tooling around memories, viewing photos on maps or by year, etc.

-Classically, Google has a better web experience and Apple has a better native experience, meaning sharing photos with others is better if and only if you're sharing with other iOS users.
+Classically, Google has a better web experience and Apple has a better native experience, meaning sharing photos with others is better in Apple Photos if and only if you're sharing with other Apple users.

+As I've been getting more into photography I've come to like how smooth the import experience is in macOS—insert SD card, Photos.app automatically opens up to the Import window, I tick "Automatically delete photos after import" and tell it go, and it's done.
+I can take the SD card out and the photos will upload in the background.
+The Google equivalent isn't _hard_ but it takes more babysitting.

-The migration was simple, but long.
+The migration from Google Photos to Apple Photos was simple, but long.
 Google Takeout produced hundreds of gigabytes of exports, which I downloaded onto a Mac and then imported with Photos.app.
 Due to Apple's offline-first approach synchronization took place in the background at reduced speeds.
-This meant it tried to take place while the laptop was closed and charging (even if Photos.app wasn't open).
+This meant it tried to take place while the laptop was closed and charging.
 This was jarring at first when trying to babysit the process, as by design it stops performing well when you start using the machine.
 When I learned to let go, it showed its colors.

 Ecosystem effects include unified conversations: when you share content from Google Photos with someone, you and they can comment on photos and albums; when